decentralized-identity/didcomm.org/site/content/protocols/trust-ping/2.0/readme.md

 license: MIT
 piuri: https://didcomm.org/trust-ping/2.0
 status: Production
 summary: The trust-ping protocol defined in the DIDComm Messaging Spec.
-This enables the sender and recipient to exchange an exchange of trust pings.
+This enables the sender and recipient to engage in an exchange of trust pings.
 tags: []
 authors: []